prabuw/prabuw.github.io/_posts/2014-05-16-setting-up-less-bootstrap-aspnet-mvc-5.markdown

 You are now ready to test it out.
 Debug the application, and you should see the default ASP.NET MVC 5 web application with all the Bootstrap styles.

-**Note: have a look at the source of the website, and you should something like the screenshot below.**
+**Note: have a look at the source of the website, and you should see something like the screenshot below.**

 <div class="centered">
     <img src="/images/less-demo-website-source-code.png"  alt="LESS in the wild" />